 Real wealth is achieved through long-term capital appreciation and the ability to refinance to buy further properties.

-Another problem with investing for cash flow is that you lose too much of your income by paying income tax.
+Another problem with investing in cash flow is that you lose too much of your income by paying income tax.

 The deduction of negative gearing losses on the property against income from other sources is permitted in several countries, including Australia and New Zealand.